rlamana/react-github-login/README.md

-This is a forked of [react-github-login](https://github.com/checkr/react-github-login) since the project seems to be abandoned.
+This is a fork of [react-github-login](https://github.com/checkr/react-github-login) since the project seems to be abandoned.
 This fork includes:

 - Updated React dependency > 16.0.0.
 - Popup custom position.